Board Certified Podiatrists | Expert Foot & Ankle Care

 • Recurrent skin infections: Athlete’s foot (tinea pedis), bacterial toe web infections, and soft tissue infections occur at higher rates in hyperhidrosis patients

 In quality-of-life studies, hyperhidrosis patients consistently report impairment comparable to severe psoriasis or eczema in daily function, emotional wellbeing, and social interactions.
-This is not a minor cosmetic complaint — it is a condition that genuinely impacts lives, and effective treatment has the potential to be transformative.
+This is not a minor cosmetic complaint — it is a condition that genuinely impacts lives, and effective treatment has the potential to be significant.

 Causes & Risk Factors